Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Continuing to walk up the hill, on the Calçada da Junqueira, we entered the city limits.

-We walked for what seemed like forever to the first open café and crashed into the first chairs.
+This main street into town is lined with cafes!
+We crashed into the first chairs we saw.
 I ordered iced tea, and gulped it down.
 The cold fluid was heaven after the hot water in our packs.

 Then, of course, pastel de nata (cream tarts) to rejuvenate us as well!
 Here Rich is going for the gusto!
 He looks pretty ragged, doesn't he?
 I am so glad he did not snap a photo of me!